 For more information on our speciality areas: CLICK HERE

 We emphasize contemporary issues within these areas, and also explore their historical, comparative, and global dimensions.
 Through our research, we seek to update and refine knowledge in each area to assist in formulating and evaluating social policy.

-Our undergraduate students pursue careers in diverse fields, ranging from social service jobs to corporate sales.
+Our undergraduate students pursue careers in diverse fields, ranging from social service and research jobs to corporate sales.
 Many of our undergraduates also go on to graduate school or law school.

-Our graduate students regularly present papers at professional meetings and publish research in academic journals.
+Our graduate students regularly publish research in academic journals and present papers at professional meetings.
 Most graduate students go on to establish academic careers in universities and colleges or work as researchers for government or nonprofit agencies.

 The members of our faculty maintain active research agendas and regularly publish articles and books.
 Many also occupy leadership roles in the profession of sociology, both within the university and in the community.